Why donate?

 How We're Solving It

-Counterstrain has already helped many who have been negatively affected by trauma.
-We have seen improvements in pain management, social and emotional coping, sleep, and mental clarity.
-Through on-the-groud outreach efforts and collaborations we’re working to educate both the public and the medical community about the application of Counterstrain to treat the symptoms of traumatic stress.
+Counterstrain has already helped countless individuals with conditions and injuries over the last 70 years.
+We have seen improvements in pain management, organ function, emotional coping, sleep, and mobility.
+Through outreach efforts and collaborations we’re working to educate both the public and the medical community about the application of Fascial Counterstrain to treat the symptoms of trauma where it is stored in the body's tissues.

 Our Goals

-We are one of the only organization leading efforts to educate the public about Fascial Counterstrain's unique ability addition to treat the effects of trauma where it is stored in the tissues of the body.
-Anecdotal reports suggest that Fascial Counterstrain could be a powerful addition to a holistic care plan for people recovering from traumatic stress.
+We are the only Fascial Counterstrain nonprofit working to educate adn build public awareness about Fascial Counterstrain's unique ability to treat not just systems but the root of dysfunction where it is stored in the tissues of the body.
+Anecdotal reports suggest that Fascial Counterstrain could be a powerful addition to a holistic care plan for people recovering injury, trauma, and chronic conditions.

-To make Fascial Counterstrain accessible to as many impacted individuals as possible, we will need to build a robust canon of research to understand it's affects, and work to subsidize the training of a large network of exceptionally qualified practitioners.
+To make Fascial Counterstrain accessible to as many impacted individuals as possible, we will need to fund their treatments, build a robust canon of research to understand it's effects, and invest in the growth or a large network of exceptionally qualified practitioners capable of meeting growing demand.
 These needs define our work and guide program goals.

 We think about money differently, and we’d like for you to join us.